aczw/cuda-path-tracer/README.md

 I removed the `Specular` material type because I didn't technically implement rough specular surfaces.

 I added a new `gltf` type for the `TYPE` key under the `Objects` array.
-This allows you to load arbitrary GLTF models (both GLTF and GLB files are supported).
+This allows you to load arbitrary glTF models (both .gltf and .glb files are supported).
 When the `TYPE` is `gltf`, my code checks for an additional key called `PATH`.
-This is an absolute or relative (to the executable directory) path to the GLTF model you wish to load.
+This is an absolute or relative (to the executable directory) path to the glTF model you wish to load.

 ### Testing